djpasseyjr/Shrike.jl/docs/src/index.md

 It is important to note that `NearestNeighbors.jl` was designed to return the *exact* k-nearest-neighbors as quickly as possible, and does not approximate, hence the high accuracy and lower speed.

 The takeaway here is that `Shrike` is fast!
 It is possibly a little faster than the original C++ implementation.
 Go Julia!
 We should note, that `Shrike` was *not* benchmarked against state of the art algorithms for approximate nearest neighbor search.
-These algorithms are faster than `annoy` and `mrpt`, but unfortunately, the developers of `Shrike` don't know anything else about these algorithms.
+These algorithms are faster than `annoy` and `mrpt`, but unfortunately, the developers of `Shrike` aren't familiar with these algorithms.

 ## Function Documentation